PhD in English

 Students with an MA will complete two years of coursework, and students with a BA will complete three years.
 After coursework is complete, students take their written and oral comprehensive examinations and write a dissertation in their final two years.

-The PhD candidate will take 30 hours of coursework beyond the MA.
+The PhD candidate will take 30 hours of coursework beyond the MA or 72 hours of coursework beyond the BA.
 Coursework must include:

 - At least 18 hours in English at the 8000-level (ENGLSH 8095 and ENGLSH 9090 hours do not count toward the 18-hour requirement).